 They are going through both mental and physical changes and may be dealing with issues of body image and bullying, as well as pressure from peer groups and parents.
 Not to mention the added stress of the modern digital age and an increase in social media use, which can make them feel that they must be on display at all times.
 It’s little wonder, then, that research shows that a high percentage of children have low self-esteem by the age of 14.

-And teenagers of stepfamilies may feel the added pressure in dealing with the expectations of two sets of parents.
+And teenagers of stepfamilies may feel the added pressure of dealing with the expectations of two sets of parents.

 As a caring stepparent, you’re eager to help guide your step teenager into a confident and happy young adulthood, but it is a staged process with key steps along the way.